EthicsThis is a featured page

-In sociology, ethics refers to the principles of conduct governing an individual or group.
+In sociology, ethics, from the Greek ethos meaning “character of a culture or person; underlying sentiments that informs the beliefs, customs, or practices of a group; moral element that determines a character’s actions” (Ѻ), refers to the principles of conduct governing an individual or group.
 Ethics, said another way, refers a system of moral values or to a guiding philosophy.
 It is often said to be the discipline dealing with what is good and bad and with moral duty and obligation.
 [1]

-A number of people have attempted to understand ethics from a thermodynamics point of view.
-One of the first to clearly enunciate this was English physical chemist Frederick Soddy, who in 1922 stated very clearly that one can understand what is ethical by studying the operation of the steam engine: [2]
+In 1922, English physical chemist Frederick Soddy stated very clearly that one can understand what is ethical by studying the operation of the steam engine: [2]

 “[After] religions [were expelled] form public schools, out went instructions in ethics too, creating a void that we now have: what the entropy ethic can do for education is help fill that void.”